funariii/funariii/README.md

 ✩ I prefer watching others talk.
 Especially when I'm seated down somewhere.

-✩ In regards to the bullet above, if I'm beneath trees or hiding in places, I'm probably socially / mentally , exhausted / anxious / or both idk ... **!!
-I AM EXPLICITLY TRYING TO SAY DNIUID !!**
+✩ In regards to the bullet above, if I'm beneath trees or hiding in places, I'm probably socially / mentally , exhausted / anxious / or both idk ...
+> When the above (^^) happens, here's a list:
+> DNTUF (Do Not Interact Unless Friend), RPDNI, IWC, SVTD, DNT

 ✩ **I'm super self-conscious about my place in society so please don't think I lie about my social anxiety, I'm just always like that because I think whoever I talk to is always a higher lifeform than me to the point I feel unworthy of attention**